 He sat on the University of Minnesota Institutional Research Board for 10 years and is a consultant to several large national and international projects addressing chronic disease screening and prevention.

 Dr. Church serves as a reviewer for the National Institutes of Health, the Department of Defense, the Environmental Protection Agency, the Commonwealth of Pennsylvania, and the Minnesota Department of Health.

 He conducts very large studies of disease prevention and etiology including: the Minnesota Colon Cancer Control Study, the National Colonoscopy Screening Trial, the Lung Screening Study, the National Lung Screening Trial, the Minnesota-Wisconsin Men’s Health Study, the Colon Cancer Family Registry, and the Prostate, Lung, Colon, and Ovarian Cancer Screening Trial.

-Dr. Church serves on the editorial board of the Journal of the National Cancer Institute and is a reviewer for numerous high-profile medical, statistical, and scientific journals.
-He has published over 130 research studies on varied topics such as: cancer screening, risk stratification, statistical models of biological processes and diagnosis, clinical trial and epidemiologic methodology, using biomarkers of carcinogen exposure to determine the risk of developing lung and other cancers, and validation of epigenetic biomarkers for early detection.
+Dr. Church served for many years on the editorial board of the Journal of the National Cancer Institute and is a reviewer for numerous high-profile medical, statistical, and scientific journals.
+He has published over 230 research papers on varied topics such as: cancer screening effectiveness; risk stratification; statistical and simulation models of cancer screening, biological processes, and diagnosis; medical device evaluations; clinical trial and epidemiologic methodology; using biomarkers of carcinogen exposure to determine the risk of developing lung and other cancers; and validation of epigenetic biomarkers for early detection.